Introducing Extralt: The Market Intelligence Layer for Ecommerce

 The crawlers are compiled Rust binaries.
 Full product catalogs in minutes.

-For the data behind the shift to AI-powered extraction, read Web Scraping in 2026: Why AI-Generated Crawlers Are Winning.
+For the data behind the shift to AI-powered extraction, read AI Web Scraping in 2026.